gikonekos/Building-Rescue-Archive/analysis/display_engine_analysis.md

 Further disassembly is required to determine whether TRIG0 also interacts with LCD timing or hardware status registers.

+## Difference between title and ending demo timing

+Although both the title and ending use the two-plane demo display path, their scheduling is not identical.

+Title loop:

+    VRAMPP
+    VRAMPP
+    VRAMPP2
+    TRIG0

+This is a clean fixed-ratio display loop.

+Ending loop:

+    VRAMPP
+    MPLAY
+    VRAMPP2
+    TRIG0

+So the ending mixes sound playback into the display cycle.

+This likely changes both:

+- the effective grayscale timing
+- the apparent music tempo

+As a result, the title demo and ending demo should be treated as related but not identical grayscale presentations.

 ---

 Note: the pseudo grayscale mechanism documented in